-Two U.S. Open wins and a bucket load of other titles puts Byron Velvick among the elite of the Western bass angling world.
+Two U.S. Open wins and a bucket load of other titles put Byron Velvick among the elite of the Western bass angling world.
 But, on Clear Lake, the location of the final B.A.S.S. invitational of the 2000 season, Byron stepped up and etched his name in the record books as the man who broke the three-day weight record with 83- pounds 5-ounces of bass.

-Byron Velvick lives a stone's throw from Lake Mead, but got his start in bass fishing by being a bag boy for bass tournaments near his home in California.
+Byron Velvick lives a stone's throw from Lake Mead but got his start in bass fishing by being a bag boy for bass tournaments near his home in California.
 His mentor, Steve Oliver, taught Byron to fish.

 Byron's entrance on the scene of tournament bass angling wasn't a fairy-tale story of rags to riches.
 He scraped together the entry fee and fished his first U. S. Open in the mid-eighties.
 The result; he blanked the entire tournament.

-As a bass professional he now fishes 215 days a year, goes to an additional few dozen trade shows, and is a rep for several of his sponsors including Viper Boats.
+As a bass professional, he now fishes 215 days a year, goes to an additional few dozen trade shows, and is a rep for several of his sponsors, including Viper Boats.
 With that kind of time on the water, it's surprising he doesn't have webbed feet or gills!

 "I spent a week prefishing Clear Lake, and conditions were right," he said.
-"If the pattern held and the weather cooperated I knew there would be some incredible weights caught during the tournament."
+"If the pattern held and the weather cooperated, I knew there would be some incredible weights caught during the tournament."

 The weather pattern had held until then, but wind and rain moved in.
 The rain wasn't a show-stopper, but the wind was another story.

 "Within a matter of hours, those shallow bass went from spawning to surfing," Byron said.
-"Beds were destroyed and the bass were forced to leave.
+"Beds were destroyed, and the bass were forced to leave.
 That wind broke a lot of guys' hearts."

 "I couldn't believe the numbers of 7-pound-plus fish we lost that first day.
 I experimented with an 8-inch Basstrix soft plastic swimbait by putting an extra hook at the rear of the bait.
-At certain times that works well " Byron said.
+At certain times that works well," Byron said.

 Even with all the big fish that were lost, Velvick's weight for the first day was a very respectable 24- pounds, landing him in fifth place.

-Byron's weight for the second day didn't go down, but rather went up from 24 to 28.15 and a two-day total of 52.15, good enough to give him a two-pound lead.
+Byron's weight for the second day didn't go down but rather went up from 24 to 28.15 and a two-day total of 52.15, good enough to give him a two-pound lead.
 Skeet Reese and Aaron Martens were both hot on his tail with just over 50 pounds a piece.

 "There were a few big fish in the shallows most of the time," Byron said.
 "It was simply a matter of locating them and then enticing the strike.
-I like to say I "cherry picked" the big ones because I would pass up smaller fish to go after the larger fish."
+I like to say I "cherry-picked" the big ones because I would pass up smaller fish to go after the larger fish."

-Another key to location was something Byron found while prefishing.
+Another key to the location was something Byron found while prefishing.
 Out away from the shore, between 100 and 300 yards, beds of hydrilla covering a broken shale-covered bottom held spawning fish in 4 to 6 feet of water.
 When the wind came up and ruined the fishing for so many guys, Byron moved to the deeper beds and kept on top of the fish.

-Byron used two baits almost exclusively on Clear Lake, an 8-inch Basstrix, and a 5-inch Craw.
+Byron used two baits almost exclusively on Clear Lake, an 8-inch Basstrix and a 5-inch Craw.

 Byron 'fly-lined' his baits, both the Basstrix and the Chubby Craw.
 But, an adjustment he made to the Chubby Craw made it deadly.

 He embedded a small nail weight in the body of the Craw that caused the bait to sink horizontally.
-He put the bait right on top of the beds and the weight gave him the control needed to entice the strikes.
+He put the bait right on top of the beds, and the weight gave him the control needed to entice the strikes.

 The Basstrix was a hit the entire time.
 Rigged mainly with one hook, although he experimented with a two-hook rig, Byron swam the bait over beds.
-"When I used two hooks on the Basstrix, I kept hanging the back hook on hydrilla which was very annoying.
+"When I used two hooks on the Basstrix, I kept hanging the back hook on the hydrilla, which was very annoying.
 After the first day, I went away from the second hook idea."

-I don't know if all the excitement is taking its toll on Byron, but even through the phone line, I could tell Mr. Velvick is grinning from ear to ear.
+I don't know if all the excitement is taking its toll on Byron, but even through the phone line, I could tell Mr. Velvick was grinning from ear to ear.
 Congratulations on an incredible feat.

 Reprinted with permission from Bass West Magazine